 Tracking Devices on the Badges

-Upon first glance, we wondered if PMA was up to a old marketing practices using QR codes to drive traffic to a secure landing page at the show.
+Upon first glance, we wondered if PMA was up to old marketing practices using QR codes to drive traffic to a secure landing page at the show.
 That said, we were pleasantly surprised to hear how these little doodads were being used to inform exhibitors and sponsors about attendee behaviors on the show floor.
 We can’t wait to see the data generated from that experiment!

 “I think PMA is utilizing innovative resources to help plan for future Fresh Summits – which could lead to enhancing the experience for all attendees.” - Rebekah McMurrain, LGS Sales